 Companies can check their submission deadline on CAC’s website.
-The 18-month duration is calculated based on calendar days and includes public holiday.
+The 18-month duration is calculated based on calendar days and includes public holidays.

 Companies can submit checklist documents after submitting the Declaration of Intent until the 18 months deadline.
 CAC will review the documents quarterly and the cut of period for each quarter is the 15th of last month of each quarter e.g. 15th of March, 15th of June, 15th of September and 15th of December.

 CAC may grant a one-time 6-month extension.
 If after the 6-month extension, the company still cannot submit the documents, the company will be given “Blackout” status and will be required to wait 6 months before re-submitting the documents.

 Currently, companies can send electronic documents in CD-ROM or USB/flash drive together with a signed copy of the self-evaluation form to CAC for certification.
 Hard copies of the supporting documents will NOT be accepted and will be returned.

 For large companies using 71 checklists, the expense is 8,000 baht, which is due after all the documents have been submitted to CAC.